-Campus facilities include eleven classroom buildings, a library, five residence halls, a Student Success Center, a dining hall, an art museum, and administrative buildings.
-Special features within these facilities include a 500-seat theatre, an athletic-recreation complex with a fitness center, a coffee shop, and a large painting-sculpting-ceramics lab.
+Campus facilities include eleven classroom buildings, a library, five residence halls, a student center, a dining hall, an art museum, and an administration building.
+Special features within these facilities include a 500-seat theatre, an athletic-recreation complex with a fitness center, a food court, and a large painting-sculpting-ceramics lab.
 All classrooms, offices and residential halls provide wired and wireless networking allowing Internet access to lab computers, offices systems and personal mobile devices.